maclobdell/ftf2016/instructions.md

 ### Web app

 1. Let's do something with the data we just recorded, like playing it back with nicer samples over your computer speaker!
+1. Open 'sxsw/8_sequence/web/server.js' and paste in the access key from 6.
-1. In the terminal go to sxsw/8_sequence/web/
+1. In the tree, right click on 'sxsw/8_sequence/web' and select 'Open terminal here'
-1. Run `npm install`
-1. With the same token we created in '6.
-Songs from the cloud', run `TOKEN=xxx node server.js`
-1. In the terminal it will show: 'Set callback URL to XXXX'
+1. In the terminal run `node server.js`
-1. Click on XXXX and select 'Open'
+1. After a few seconds a link will appear.
+Click on the link and select 'Open'.
 1. A web page opens and your device should be there.
 Click on the device, and you should see the sequence you just recorded (in the form of `1,3500:2,3550`).
 1. Let's play this sequence over your computer speaker.
 Already included are some samples for the hi-hat, kick drum, and the snare drum.
 1. In sxsw/8_sequence/web/views/instrument.html, under YOUR CODE HERE insert: